Letting Go, Poetry

 by

-Marisa Donnelly, M.Ed., is a writer/editor, credentialed teacher, proud bonus mama, and CEO of Be A Light Collective, a coaching and content creation business and digital marketplace.
+Marisa Donnelly, M.Ed., is a writer, editor, coach, educator, proud bonus mama, and CEO of Word & Sole, a creative platform and company offering expert writing and editing services.
 She is the Director of Donnelly’s Daily Apple, a flexible learning/tutoring and educational resource platform, and the lead voice for Momish Moments and Step by Step Parents, verticals dedicated to sharing and advocating for non-traditional parenting journeys.
-Marisa currently resides in San Diego, California, with her fiancé, kiddo, and their two rambunctious Pitbulls. ❤️
+Marisa currently resides in San Diego, California, with her teenage son & their two rambunctious Pitbulls. ❤️

 1 Comment